adaltas/node-csv-docs/src/md/parse/options/cast.md

 ## Context

 The function is called with 2 arguments: the field value and a context object.
-The context object accept the following properties:
+The context object expose the following properties:

 * `column` (number|string)
   The column name if the `columns` options is defined or the field position.